The ‘Body Positive’ Award

 ✔️Promoting awareness of the link between body image and mental health and the importance of supporting each other.

-✔️Schools and youth groups should audit all material displayed in the school to ensure images do not endorse media beauty ideals and that a variety of body shapes are represented in images or posters displayed.
+✔️Schools and youth groups should audit all material displayed to ensure images do not endorse media appearance ideals and that a variety of body shapes are represented in images or posters displayed.

 ✔️Schools and youth groups should actively encourage students to develop a range of interests and provide a wide range of extracurricular activities for students to avail of.

-✔️Schools and youth groups to use the Bodywhys programmes to promote positive body image in students.
+✔️Schools and youth groups to use the Bodywhys resources to promote positive body image in students.

 ✔️Schools and youth groups to actively inform parents about the link between body image and mental health and how to promote positive mental health in young people.
 Parental awareness and involvement can be encouraged through homework activities on body image, newsletters and/or information distributed at Parents Association events.